airbytehq/PyAirbyte/CONTRIBUTING.md

-# Contributing to AirbyteLib
+# Contributing to PyAirbyte

-Learn how you can become a contributor to AirbyteLib.
+Learn how you can become a contributor to PyAirbyte.

 ## Development